Hiteshgottapu/Handwrittern_Recognisation_Prescription-/README.md

 ---

-# Revolutionizing Handwritten Prescription Recognition: A High-Accuracy CNN Model with Explainable AI
+# Revolutionizing Handwritten Prescription Recognition
 An AI-driven application designed to interpret and extract text from medical prescriptions.
 This project leverages a pre-trained deep learning model and OCR technology to enhance medical data digitization.

 ## Table of Contents